Fostering friendships at work …even remotely

 What’s more, these ties can benefit our physical health, driving away certain types of cancers and risks of cardiovascular problems.
 So why deprive ourselves?
 It’s not surprising that despite the benefits of teleworking, a third of workers would willingly return to the office!

 Communication strengthens our community spirit.
 The interaction we have with our coworkers, i.e. concern for others, nurtures the feeling that we form a united team.
-Since we cannot get together physically, we can bond together from a distance:

 - Make time at the start of the meeting to see how everyone is doing and see who might be going through a difficult time.